bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 - [Troubleshooting](#troubleshooting)

 ## Direct TCP access<a name="direct-tcp-access"></a>
-Project teams may enable direct non-HTTPS TCP access to services within their namespaces by creating a TransportServerClaim resource.
+Product teams may enable direct non-HTTPS TCP access to services within their namespaces by creating a TransportServerClaim resource.

 This feature is available in all production clusters, including Silver and Gold/GoldDR.